 - Interpersonal skills – this trait is important as development managers interact with people from different backgrounds and different levels of project understanding.
 This is mostly needed when meeting clients and users.

 - Negotiation – as experts in processes, development managers understand the delivery goals.
 With this, they will receive the client’s needs or requirements to assess the prioritization.
-This takes a huge amount of skill in saying ‘no’.
+This takes a huge amount of skill to say ‘no’.

 - Project management – with intertwined roles, development managers also have to possess project management skills to enhance processes and increase efficiency.

-- Technical knowledge – the gauge on what technologies are used in development to help developers explore and execute better implementations using these technologies.
+- Technical knowledge – the gauge of what technologies are used in development to help developers explore and execute better implementations using these technologies.

 - Relevance – the humility to stay hungry for learning.
-They have to always make themselves informed of the latest technologies and trends in software development.
+They have always to keep themselves informed of the latest technologies and trends in software development.